Bombus dahlbomii Facts

 Bombus dahlbomii Physical Description

-First of all, the predominant coloring of the Bombus dahlbomii remains quite striking.
+The predominant coloring of the Bombus dahlbomii remains quite striking.
 That’s because it primarily displays a reddish-orange color.
 But its abdomen typically shows a somewhat lighter shade of the same hue.
 Meanwhile, the wing, leg, and head area show black.

 - Kingdom: Animalia